 How to spawn a vehicle

-Any player at any time can use a Ground Vehicle or Air Vehicle terminal to spawn a vehicle, provided he can pay the Nanite cost.
+Any player at any time can use Vehicle or Aircraft terminal to spawn a vehicle, provided he can pay the Nanite cost.

-Players can also summon and spawn directly into a vehicle from the redeploy screen, as if they had used the vehicle terminal in person.
+Players can also spawn directly into a vehicle from the main map, as if they had used the vehicle terminal in person.

-- This can be done on any uncontested base with a functioning vehicle terminal.
+- This can be done on any uncontested base with a functional vehicle terminal.

 - The player’s last used vehicle loadout will be used for this method of vehicle spawning.
 If you haven’t spawned this type of vehicle on current session, the first loadout will be used.